Date: Jul 31, 2010

 The height of the helium balloons is adjusted with a computer-controlled cable, whilst the internal illumination is accomplished using dimmable super-bright LEDs, creating a pixel in a warped 8×8 spatial matrix.
 The sonic events, the patterns of light, and the movement of the balloons are manipulated in real time as a 45-60 minute-long performance.

-balloon motion control: Christopher Bauder
+Balloon motion control: Christopher Bauder

 Music, sound design & LED patterns: Robert Henke